tao200ok/expresso/README.md

 ##### 200:

 Request successful.
-Response body will contain the retrieved menu information in the 'menu' property.
+Response body will contain the requested data in the 'menu' property.
 See the example.

 Example: